-Application scenarios which require very high scale can exceed the compute resource capacity available to a single deployment of an app.
+Application scenarios that require very high scale can exceed the compute resource capacity available to a single deployment of an app.
 Voting applications, sporting events, and televised entertainment events are all examples of scenarios that require extremely high scale.
-High scale requirements can be met by horizontally scaling out apps, with multiple app deployments being made within a single region, as well as across regions, to handle extreme load requirements.
+High scale requirements can be met by horizontally scaling out apps.
+To handle extreme load requirements, many app deployments can be made within a single region and across regions.

-App Service Environments are an ideal platform for horizontal scale out.
-Once an App Service Environment configuration has been selected that can support a known request rate, developers can deploy additional App Service Environments in "cookie cutter" fashion to attain a desired peak load capacity.
+App Service Environments are an ideal platform for horizontal scale-out.
+After selecting an App Service Environment configuration that can support a known request rate, developers can deploy additional App Service Environments in "cookie cutter" fashion to attain a desired peak load capacity.

 Furthermore, since customers access apps through the vanity domain, customers are unaware of the number of App Service Environments running an app.
 As a result developers can quickly and easily add, and remove, App Service Environments based on observed traffic load.

 The conceptual diagram below depicts an app horizontally scaled out across three App Service Environments within a single region.